EmilyCalandrella/comp20-ecalandrella/notuber/README.txt

 I did not complete every part of the lab.
 I was able to determine my geolocation but did not successfully make a request to the Ride-Hailing API, or finish the subsequent steps.
 I did not collaborate with anyone.
 I spent about 6 hours on this lab so far.

+Lab 10 Update:
+The rest of the lab is now complete.
+I spent about four more hours on it and did not collaborate with anyone.